kallelzied/demo-terraform-aws/terraform-aws-modules/tf-s3/README.md

   is-versioning-enabled              = false
 }
 ```
-This will create an encrypted s3 bucket named demo-bucket-s3
+This will create an s3 bucket named demo-bucket-s3

 # Terraform version
 No special requirement, but as always try to use the last version